mk-fg/pretty-yaml/README.rst

   are represented as their safe YAML-compatible base (like int, list or mapping), with mappings key-sorted by default for more diff-friendly output.

-* Use shorter and simplier yes/no for booleans.
+* Use shorter and simpler yes/no for booleans.

 * List items get indented, as they should be.